TosbackCgusBridge-Bot/CGUs-versions/Vcstar/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Money flowing to Obama and Romney campaigns from Ventura County Published 10/26/2012 at 8:30 p.m.
+106 comments
+*   Fatal morning wreck on PCH in Malibu closes highway for hours Updated 10/27/2012 at 7:28 p.m.
+*   O'Reilly: Are anchors rooting for Obama?
+Published 10/26/2012 at 2:01 p.m.
+50 comments
+*   Editorial: For Congress: Julia Brownley Published 10/27/2012 at 11:47 a.m.
+30 comments
+*   Oxnard man identified in El Rio fatal shooting Updated 10/27/2012 at 7:24 p.m.

+Photo Galleries Ventura County's Most Wanted October… Ventura Restaurant Week adds lunch to… State agency concerned about selling…

+*   Money flowing to Obama and Romney campaigns from Ventura County Published 10/26/2012 at 8:30 p.m.
+106 comments
-*   Fairgrounds officials object to Christian band P.O.D.'s lyrics, cancel concert Updated 10/25/2012 at 6:44 p.m.
-87 comments
+*   Fairgrounds officials object to Christian band P.O.D.'s lyrics, cancel concert Published 10/25/2012 at 6:13 p.m.
+97 comments
+*   Poll shows Proposition 30 in a virtual tie.
+Brown says 'stakes are serious' Published 10/24/2012 at 9:01 p.m.
+109 comments
+*   Morning chat Published 10/26/2012 at 12:00 a.m.
+74 comments
+*   Morning chat Published 10/25/2012 at 12:00 a.m.
+71 comments

 *   Cave that may have housed Lone Woman of San Nicolas Island uncovered Published 10/25/2012 at 6:24 p.m.
-19 comments
+22 comments
-*   In tears, Oxnard teacher tells what led her to play roles in X-rated films Updated 10/25/2012 at 8:10 p.m.
-*   Man, 61, dies after traffic collision near Highway 33 Updated 10/26/2012 at 3:44 p.m.
-*   Money missing from armored vehicle stolen in Thousand Oaks Updated 10/26/2012 at 3:16 p.m.

-Photo Galleries Ventura County's Most Wanted October… In tears, Oxnard teacher tells what… Camarillo vs Pacifica

-*   Poll shows Proposition 30 in a virtual tie.
-Brown says 'stakes are serious' Updated // at : 107 comments
-*   Fairgrounds officials object to Christian band P.O.D.'s lyrics, cancel concert Updated 10/25/2012 at 6:44 p.m.
-87 comments
-*   Morning chat Updated // at : 75 comments
-*   Morning chat Updated // at : 71 comments
-*   Organizer with Oxnard roots wants 12 million Latino voters Updated 10/23/2012 at 8:39 p.m.
-64 comments

-*   Cave that may have housed Lone Woman of San Nicolas Island uncovered Updated // at : 19 comments
-*   Oaks Christian might have broken football recruitment rules – Video Updated // at : 0 comments
+*   Oaks Christian might have broken football recruitment rules – Video Published 10/18/2012 at 2:53 p.m.
+0 comments
-*   Scores of dogs seized from Simi Valley home now up for adoption Updated 10/17/2012 at 7:16 p.m.
+*   Scores of dogs seized from Simi Valley home now up for adoption Published 10/17/2012 at 5:35 p.m.
 16 comments
-*   Firefighters battle Lookout Fire near Santa Barbara that threatened about 100 homes Updated 10/17/2012 at 5:44 p.m.
-0 comments
+*   Fairgrounds officials object to Christian band P.O.D.'s lyrics, cancel concert Published 10/25/2012 at 6:13 p.m.
+97 comments
-*   Longtime Conejo Valley educator Carol Philips dies, 64 Updated 10/22/2012 at 5:52 p.m.
+*   Longtime Conejo Valley educator Carol Philips dies, 64 Published 10/22/2012 at 9:56 a.m.
 0 comments

 Weather